 - 5000–5999: Expenses (Utilities, Repairs, Platform fees)

-If you manage multiple short-term rentals, avoid creating separate GL (General Ledger) accounts for every single property, which creates a messy and unmanageable list.
+If you own multiple short-term rentals, avoid creating separate General Ledger (GL) accounts for each property, as this creates a messy, unmanageable list.
 Instead, use "Class" or "Property" tracking features within your accounting software to tag transactions to specific units while keeping your main chart of accounts clean.
-Crucially, this setup only works if you have a dedicated bank account for each entity or property to prevent commingling funds.

 Income accounts for STRs (4000-4999)